 \end{assumption}

 \begin{assumption}{G_3}{} For any subsystem choice ABC topologically equivalent to the one shown in Fig.~\ref{ABC_Trivial}(c),

 \end{assumption}

-\begin{remark} The three assumptions \ref{as:G1}, \ref{as:G2} and \ref{as:G3} may be understood in the same manner, i.e. the von Neumann entropy of a subsystem (of a topological ordered ground state) could be separated into local contributions plus a universal contribution depend on the subsystem topology.
+\begin{remark} Assumptions \ref{as:G1}, \ref{as:G2} and \ref{as:G3} may be understood in the same manner; i.e., the von Neumann entropy of a subsystem (of a topologically ordered ground state) can be separated into local contributions plus a universal contribution depending on the subsystem topology.
 For all the cases in Fig.~\ref{ABC_Trivial}, both the local contributions and the topological contributions cancel.
-Note however, unlike \ref{as:G0}, the vanishing of conditional mutual information in \ref{as:G1}, \ref{as:G2} and \ref{as:G3} may break down under finite depth quantum circuits \cite{2016PhRvB..94g5151Z,2018arXiv180805221W}.
+Note, however, that unlike \ref{as:G0}, the vanishing of conditional mutual information in \ref{as:G1}, \ref{as:G2} and \ref{as:G3} may break down under finite-depth quantum circuits \cite{2016PhRvB..94g5151Z,2019PhRvL.122n0506W}.
 Nonetheless, all of the examples involve some sort of symmetry.
 It is conjectured that for a generic quantum circuit without any symmetry, \ref{as:G1}, \ref{as:G2} and \ref{as:G3} still hold, albeit the quantum circuit changes the scale $\epsilon$. \end{remark}